 When you're in the cluster view (see example for Women), the page has two halves.
 On the left half, you might see descriptions of your subject term, notes on what gets filed under that term, and related terms.
 On the right half, you'll see books that were classified under the term, and, if there's room, you'll also see books filed under some of the related terms.
 All the terms are clickable, so you can easily navigate to broader, narrower, or related subjects, and see books filed in a range of subjects, so you don't have make lots of clicks to zero in on them.
 You can also go back to the alphabetical view by clicking on "Browse alphabetical list" near the top of the page.
 This will put you in that list positioned at your current subject.
 (You can also type in another subject to start browsing from in the alphabetic list.)

-Please let us know if there are any books that are clearly not filed in the right places.
-We also hope to have more areas with detailed cataloging in the future (hopefully through automated ingestion of pre-existing catalog records).
+Please let us know if there are any books that are clearly not filed in the right places, or if you have suggestions for subjects of books that do not yet have assigned subject terms.

 You'll probably want to move back and forth between the alphabetic view and the cluster view if you want to find all the topics related to your area of interest.
 While many topical relationships are included here, many are not, particularly when the related topics are alphabetically close.
 (This has to do with the way that subject authority structures were first constructed, back in the days of card catalogs.
 See below for more about the inner workings involved.)

-In this case, the collection is The Online Books Page, which has about 25,000 records.
+In this case, the collection is The Online Books Page, which has more than 2 million records.
 In principle, we could also do this for any other bibliographic collection that is based on the same ontology as the underlying authority file.
 The graph scales with the number of headings used in the collection, not the number of items in the collection, and most of the graph analysis is localized, so we are hopeful that our mechanisms could adapt fairly well to other, larger collections.
 (In the Penn Library, for instance, we've also experimented with applying it to the full Franklin catalog.)

-We're very interested to hear what reactions you have to this beta test.
+We're very interested to hear what reactions you have to this interface.
 Please write to the address below if you have questions, comments, or suggestions.

 Home -- Search -- New Listings -- Authors -- Titles -- Subjects -- Serials